Liane den Haan: House term

-She launched her own pensioners' party called Goud Nederland (Gold Netherlands, a contraction of good old) in September 2022.
+She launched her own pensioners' party called GOUD Netherlands (GOLD, a contraction of 'good old') in September 2022.
 Den Haan said the party's positions would not deviate much from those of 50PLUS.
-However, she described Goud as having a less populist style and being more leftist on issues such as climate and migration.
+However, she described GOUD as having a less populist style and being more leftist on issues such as climate and migration.
 The parliamentary group of 50PLUS in the Provincial Council of South Holland switched to the new party shortly after.
+When the fourth Rutte cabinet collapsed in July 2023 – triggering a snap election in November – Den Haan announced she would not seek a second term.
+She called the state of politics ugly, saying populism and opportunism were rampant and that she was suffering from misogyny.

+Den Haan joined the board of directors of Zonnehuisgroep Vlaardingen, a local long-term healthcare provider, in November 2023, where she serves alongside Arjan in 't Veld.

 Personal life

 Den Haan lives in Woerden.
 She is divorced and has two daughters and one son.
 During her marriage, she bore the last name Wubbels.